temet.util

 meanAngMomVector(sP, subhaloID, shPos=None, shVel=None)

-Calculate the 3-vector (x,y,z) of the mean angular momentum of either the star-forming gas or the inner stellar component, for rotation and projection into disk face/edge-on views.
+Calculate the mean angular momentum 3-vector, for rotation and projection into disk face/edge-on views.

 momentOfInertiaTensor(sP, gas=None, stars=None, rHalf=None, shPos=None, subhaloID=None, useStars=True, onlyStars=False)